fabian-chia/auth-log-analzyer/README.md

 # auth-log-analyzer
-This script was created to automate the analysis of /var/log/auth.log in a kali machine This script was written in python
+This python script was created to automate the analysis of /var/log/auth.log in a kali machine It was created to simulate the analysis auth.log after the system has been compromised to find out what changes were made to the system

 Data obtainable after running the script
 - Commands executed